Sheldon and Caroline Keck: Sheldon Keck

-Caroline Keck
+Caroline Kohn Keck

-Caroline Keck graduated from Vassar College in 1930 with a degree in History, continuing at Radcliffe College with a Master’s Degree in art history.
-She began work on a doctorate at the University of Berlin in 1934, but was forced to return to the US once the Nazi party had taken control of the German government.
+Caroline Keck graduated from Vassar College in 1930 with a degree in History, continuing at Harvard University with a Master’s Degree in art history, received in1931.

+She began work on a doctorate at the University of Berlin in 1934, mainly focusing on the artist Stephan Lochner.
+However, she was forced to return to the US once the Nazi party had taken control of the German government.
+In addition, some of her nicknames are "UNsweet old lady" and "hazmat", as she expressed by herself in a letter she wrote in February 2007.

 Caroline maintained the functions of the Brooklyn Museum's restoration lab during Sheldon's deployment to Europe.
-In 1944, Caroline restored the Charles Wilson Peale's 1776 portrait of General George Washington.
+In addition, her husband, Sheldon Keck worked as a conservator at the Museum from 1934 to 1961.
+In 1944, Caroline restored the Charles Willson Peale's 1776 portrait of General George Washington.

 Between them, the Kecks were prolific authors of works on art conservation, art security and cultural resources practices.
 During the 1960s and 1970s, Caroline published six different volumes she produced on these topics.

 Caroline served as President of the FAIC from 1981 to 1985.
 With Caroline's support and advice, in 1990 the University of Delaware's art conservation department began offering doctoral degrees, the first program of its kind in the US, which by 2005 had evolved into a PhD program in Preservation Studies (PSP).

 Through the years, the Kecks were known for their contrasting personalities: Sheldon quiet and contemplative, Caroline rather boisterous and at times combative.
 Caroline was regarded as quite assertive when it came to standards and practice in conservation, and late in her career had a fairly prominent dispute with art historian John Richardson.
 The dispute centered on restorative treatments of Cubist works, efforts which some artists (Picasso, in particular) apparently opposed.
 Based on MoMA records, the Kecks were involved in an application of varnish to Les Demoiselles d'Avignon.

 Caroline Keck's more notable clients included American portraitist and representational painter Edwin Dickinson, the collection of Nelson A. Rockefeller, and Georgia O'Keeffe.
 Keck and O'Keeffe met in 1946, and from that point Caroline served as personal conservator for the artist for almost 40 years.
 While O'Keeffe's techniques tended to be closely guarded by the artist, her correspondence with Caroline Keck reveals in considerable detail the methods and materials O'Keeffe employed.
 Conversely, conservation projects where Caroline treated O'Keeffe works serve to reveal the impacts that time, materials selection and handling had on the artist's pieces.